 27. The Circle.
 Another rather important shape!
 The circle.
-And another important formula that you should have memorized forever.
+Another important formula that you should have memorized forever.
 Seriously!

 28. Experiment.
 Make a good circle.
 Measure the distance across the centre of the circle, call it d for diameter.
 Measure the distance around the circumference of the circle, call it C for circumference.
-Calculate: $\mathbf{C} \div \mathbf{d}$ ; or since we are in high school now more properly written $\mathbf{C}/\mathbf{d}$ .
+Calculatethis: $C \div d$ ; or since we are in high school now more properly written C/d.